Women

 When someone loves you, you feel valued, respected and free to be yourself.
 You shouldn't be made to feel intimidated or controlled.

-Click here for more warning signs of Abusive Behavior.
+Click to read more about Warning Signs of Abusive Behavior.

 The core of abusive behavior and Violence stems from issues of power and control.
-The following diagram demonstrates the difference between Power and Control in a relationship versus a relationship that is based on equality.
+The following diagrams illustrate the differences between power and control in a relationship, versus a relationship that is based on equality.

 Everyone deserves to be treated with respect and dignity.
 There are appropriate and non-violent ways of interacting that promote healthy relationships.